 It’s funny how quickly things change.

-Beginning in June, I was all set to pursue a second master’s degree at the University of Wisconsin-Madison.
+Last June, I was all set to pursue a second master’s degree at the University of Wisconsin-Madison.
 But when my financial aid report came in, I realized it wouldn’t cover the cost of a Big Ten graduate degree.

 Back to the drawing board?
 Not really.
 In the interim, I just finished an MBA program and am interested in utilizing my newly honed business management skills.
 Writing, marketing, customer support, and leadership?
 Profitable firms in growth mode?
 I’m in!